 Millennial Communication Habits Rely on IT

-Most of what cause millennials to refer to brands either positively or negatively in social media is centered on the online experience that this group of consumers have with those brands.
+Most of what causes millennials to refer to brands either positively or negatively on social media are centered on the online experience that this group of consumers has with those brands.
 That’s why great user experiences will pay for themselves many times over.
 That’s also why investing in creating great user experiences is worthwhile for all businesses in the long run.